Business owners, influencers, and educators finally have the ability to make their own course and generate revenue.

 - Voice Over PowerPoint: Many sites make you do this separately, but you can actually use Thinkific to make videos.
 Video production with PowerPoint (common in online courses) and your own custom live voice over can be a very powerful combination.

-- Customization Options: Out of all the full feature LMS systems out there, Thinkific gives you some of the best customization options.
+- Customization Options: Out of all the features of LMS systems out there, Thinkific gives you some of the best customization options.
 You choose how your site comes across to potential students.
 You have more access than just what’s in the template shop.

 - No Chat Support: True, they do have phone support, but we all know how long that can take to get help from.
-There’s no chat window, so you’re left hanging on the line if you run into problems.
+There’s no live chat support, so you’re left hanging on the line if you run into problems.
 There are no premium support options for course creators.
+The missing of live chat feature is always a setback.

 - No Sales Funnels: You can make landing pages… kind of.
 The marketing tools that Thinkific suggest are less all-in-one than most of us would think going into it.